tomcam/mb/website/docs/theme-architecture.md

 mb build
 ```

-You are informed that the site has been built:
+You are informed that the site has been built with this simple message.
+The reason it doesn't say more is because just displaying those messages
+slows the Metabuzz output significantly.

 ```
-Created site foo
+1 file
 ```

+### What just happened

-The file `index.md` you just created got converted into a web page named `index.html` and copied into a directory named `.pub`.
+* The file `index.md` you just created got converted into a web page named `index.html`
+* It was copied into a directory named `.pub`.

 Let's load that page into a web browser.

 ### Load the web page into a browser: Windows users